Online support details, syntax examples, and usage notes for DDL operations are provided under the following topics in this section.

 You can also drop a foreign key and its associated index in a single statement:

-on the child table could wait for another transaction to commit, if a change to the parent table causes associated changes in the child table through an ON UPDATE
+An ALTER TABLE on the child table could wait for another transaction to commit, if a change to the parent table causes associated changes in the child table through an ON UPDATE or ON DELETE clause using the CASCADE or SET NULL parameters.

 The following table provides an overview of online DDL support for table operations.
 An asterisk indicates additional information, an exception, or a dependency.
 For details, see Syntax and Usage Notes.